UltiRequiem/denoc/README.md

 Compile Deno executables and compress them for all platforms easily.

-This is not working at this moment, for more info check [denoland/deno #12330](https://github.com/denoland/deno/issues/12330).

 ## Install

 You can install [denoc](https://pypi.org/project/denoc) from PyPI like any other package: